 - E-manuskripter - From Det Kongelige Bibliotek manuscript facsimiles from all ages of Denmark's history and literature.

 - Danske Kulturtidsskrifter 1917-45 - Selected 20th century literary journals from Det Kongelige Bibliotek.

-- The Danish Literature Information Centre - an institution dedicated to promoting Danish literature, including works in translation.
+- Literature in Denmark - promoting Danish literature (among other Danish art forms), including works in translation.

 - Finnish Grammar (by Kimberli Mäkäräinen) - a barebones online guide for novice Finnish speakers, including a basic vocabulary section.